 You can vote at any polling place in your state or territory on election day.
 Polling places are usually located at local schools, churches and community halls, or public buildings.

-A list of polling places will be available during a federal election.
+A list of polling places will be available shortly.

 You can vote early either in person or by post if on election day you: